qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/plugins.rst

 Plugin metadata
 ---------------

-First, plugin manager needs to retrieve some basic information about the plugin such as its name, description etc. File :file:`metadata.txt` is the right place to put this information.
+First, the plugin manager needs to retrieve some basic information about the plugin such as its name, description etc. File :file:`metadata.txt` is the right place to put this information.